 Both of these needlepoint pin-pendants were made by Iva Booqua.
 The one at left is 1.5 inches across and $84.
 The one at right is 1.75 inches across and $150.
 (BOTH IN TUCSON)

 All by Rolanda Haloo: A butterfly maiden of abalone, spiny oyster shell and turquoise.
-1 5/8 inch across. $160.
+1 5/8 inch across.
+SOLD.
 The dragonfly maiden pendant with Mexican fire opal and amethyst is 1.25 inches high and 1 3.8 inch across.
-SOLD The oval turquoise pendant is $140.
+SOLD The oval turquoise pendant is SOLD.
 (SANTA FE)

 One of Mary Tom's classic square bead necklaces.
-18 inches long. $485 We have one in Tucson and one in Santa Fe - along with a round bead version.
+18 inches long. $485 We have one in Tucson - along with a round bead version in both locations.

 A beautiful pair of spiderweb turquoise mosaic earrings by Abraham Begay.
 1 1/8 inches in length and $300.
 (TUCSON) The stunning pair at right were made by Olivia Whitethorne and are set with various shades of coral, along with turquoise and charoite.
 1.25 inches long $375.
 (SANTA FE)

 These four Rainbow Dancer pin-pendants were made by Fadrian and Vivica Bowannie.
 The two at left are 2.25 inches high and $180 each (MULTI STONE HAS SOLD).
 The ones at right are 2.25 by 1.75 inches and $240 each.
 (ALL IN TUCSON)

 WIth a raincloud motif on one side and a beautiful natural turquoise (with spiny oyster shell) mosaic on reverse, this pendant was created by Robert Sorrell.
 Not including the bale, it measure 2 by 1.7 inches.
 ON LAYAWAY.